 10. Prioritize Fast Selling First

-No sane customers will want to buy their cosmetics almost double the price all in the name of encouraging you.
+No customer in his or her right senses in Nigeria will want to buy their cosmetics almost double the price all in the name of encouraging you.
 They don’t know you before and are yet to develop a good relationship with you.

 Rather they will go somewhere else they can get it cheap.
 So you need to reduce your price to a good extent just to attract them.